 - Processed foods.
 These foods are usually not real foods.
 They are chemically constructed and tend to be found in the snack isle and include cookies, chips and crackers.

 - Foods with gluten.
 Yes, I’ve said it.
 Avoid gluten.
-We will hash out this battle later on, but for now, read this article here.

 While this list cuts out most of the carbohydrates you’ve been eating your entire life, e.g. bread and pasta, you’ll be a better soccer player once you make the change.
 If you haven’t already noticed effects of these crappy sources for carbohydrates, then you’re probably thinking to yourself right now “I don’t need to make a change, I feel fine”, and it’s true.
 You probably feel fine, but is fine good enough for someone trying to reach their potential as a soccer player?
 Professional athletes of all sports are moving towards gluten-free diets and are not afraid to talk of the benefits.
 Give gluten-free a try, you’ll be glad you did.